 The increasing number of abstracts submitted to our Group for the annual ERS Congress reflects the importance of this area and the dynamism of Group members.
 More importantly, we offer you the possibility to have an active input in future congresses by suggesting topics and speakers of your interest.
 To increase the participation of our members in Group activity, not only during the congresses, we decided to prepare some guidelines for the most common paediatric respiratory illnesses, such as croup, bronchiolitis and pneumonia.
 These guidelines are easily understandable by all paediatricians, especially those from Central and Eastern Europe.
 The guidelines will be sent to our members before the congress, discussed at the business meeting in Glasgow and then published on the ERS website.

-Secretary: Anna Lavizzari
+Chair: Anna Lavizzari

 This Group is aimed at intensivists and neonatologists with an interest in respiratory disease – surely all of them!
 Topics that are of particular interest include neonatal and paediatric resuscitation, ventilatory techniques, the evolving spectrum of chronic lung disease and lung function testing in the intensive care unit.

 However, all topics that would involve intensive care are welcomed.
 The Group is fairly small, giving plenty of opportunity to play an active part, and we manage a high success rate with proposals for symposia and postgraduate courses.
 In recent years this has included activity on neonatal resuscitation, end of life care and non-invasive assessment of lung function.
 Planned sessions include a paediatric resuscitation course and a session on the respiratory management of neuromuscular disease in children.

 Secretary: Maribel Casas